mpenning/ciscoconfparse/README.rst

 #) *QUESTION*: I want to use ciscoconfparse_ with Python3; is that safe?  *ANSWER*: As long as you're using Python 3.2 or higher, it's safe.
 I test every release against Python 3.2+.

-#) *QUESTION*: The example in this ``README.rst`` file looks different than what I'm used to seeing.
-Did you change something?  *ANSWER*: Yes, starting around ciscoconfparse_ v0.9.10 I introducted more methods directly on ``IOSConfigLine`` objects; going forward, these methods are the preferred way to use ciscoconfparse_, although the sphinx docs_ on my website haven't been updated yet.
+#) *QUESTION*: Some of the code in the documentation looks different than what I'm used to seeing.
+Did you change something?  *ANSWER*: Yes, starting around ciscoconfparse_ v0.9.10 I introducted more methods directly on ``IOSConfigLine()`` objects; going forward, these methods are the preferred way to use ciscoconfparse_.
 Please start using the new methods shown in the example, since they're faster, and you type much less code this way.
-Eventually I'm going to deprecate the original style ciscoconfparse_ methods, but that's not going to happen yet.

 #) *QUESTION*: ciscoconfparse_ saved me a lot of time, I want to give money.
 Do you have a donation link?  *ANSWER*:  I love getting emails like this; helping people get their jobs done is why I wrote the module.
 However, I'm not accepting donations.